genestack/user-docs/docs/user-guide/doc-odm-user-guide/quickstart-sc.md

 ### Prerequisites
 - ODM instance URL: `<HOST>`
 - API token: `<TOKEN>`
-- Environment to run the notebooks.
+- An environment set up to run the notebooks.

 ---

 ## Step 1 — Upload and transform a single dataset

-**Goal:** Try the full workflow on one HDF5 file and see analysis-ready objects in ODM.
+**Goal:** Walk through the full workflow on one HDF5 file and verify that analysis-ready objects appear in ODM.

 1. Create a study with an HDF5 file as an attachment.
 2. Run a transformation job to convert it into ODM-indexed single-cell objects.
-3. Verify objects were created, linked, and indexed correctly.
+3. Verify that objects were created, linked, and indexed correctly.

 **Notebook:** *Transformation Quickstart*
 - Link: [Single-cell RNA-Seq: Data transformation and upload to ODM](doc-odm-user-guide/notebooks/transformations-demo.ipynb)